#NoPayJan Offer - Access all CloudxLab Courses for free between 1st to 31st JanEnroll Now >>

 Using this imbalanced data as such is not a good idea for training a model to classify if a transaction is fraudulent or not.

-This is because, if we use this imbalanced data is used to train a model, the algorithm does not have a decent amount of fraudulent-data to learn the patterns of fraudulent transactions.
+This is because, if this imbalanced data is used to train a model, the algorithm does not have a decent amount of fraudulent-data to learn the patterns of fraudulent transactions.
 Thus, it most probably assumes that every transaction is non-fraudulent(the dominant class of the data).

 This would be a pity because the model naively assumes but doesn't learn/detect the patterns in order to classify.